-(b) Diseases and states of the general system which affect the nutrition of the oral cavity or are affected by the condition of the oral cavity, such as scurvy, anaemia, gout, and diabetes. (c) The recognition of bacterial diseases of the mouth by gross as well as microscopic methods, such as tuberculosis, diphtheria, thrush, syphilis, etc. The diagnosis and differentiation of tumors are also considered.
+(b) Diseases and states of the general system which affect the nutrition of the oral cavity or are affected by the condition of the oral cavity, such as scurvy, anaemia, gout, and diabetes. (c) The recognition of bacterial diseases of the mouth by gross as well as microscopic methods, such as tuberculosis, diphtheria, thrush, syphilis, etc. The diagnosis of tumors will also be considered.